-- 1188 - Information about telephone subscribers in Slovenia
+- 1188 Information on telephone subscribers in Slovenia

-Public toilets at the Ljubljana Railway Station and within the city centre are free.
-You can find public toilets below most of Ljubljana's bridges and in a number of other locations.
+Public toilets at the Ljubljana Railway Station and in the city centre can be used for free.
+They can be found under most of the bridges on the Ljubljanica river and on a few other locations.
 Most of the toilets have disabled access.